Rowel-Maharjan/Netflix-clone/README.md

 # Netflix-clone

-Netflix clone using html and css only.
+Netflix clone using html,css and JavaScript .

 # Screenshots